 Second, if there is a connection between the current paradigm and the context where it is inserted, them the more this ecosystem changes, the higher the pressure on the traditional paradigm.
 What may have seemed appropriate in one environment becomes increasingly out of context in a radically new ecosystem.
 Thus both the creation of tools, such as the telescope and the internet, and the fruition of new postures and ideologies, such as environmental awareness and social responsibility, are key aspects of the changes in standing paradigms.

 The irony, if I may?
-No matter how many times the cycle is repeated, every moment of history, including the one we are in now, has its incumbent organizations serving as “paradigm gatekeepers”, convinced that their perspective, their paradigm, is the “one true God” and the best (or only) solution to the challenge at hand.
-Furthermore, we as a society seem to be as defiant to changes in paradigms as we are oblivious to our previous inflexibility once the paradigm has finally changed; Once convinced otherwise, we proceed to act as if we’d never been wrong.
+No matter how many times the cycle is repeated, every moment of history, including the one we are in now, has its incumbent institutions serving as “paradigm gatekeepers”, convinced that their perspective, their paradigm, is the “one true God” and the best (or only) solution to the challenge at hand.
+Furthermore, we as a society seem to be not only defiant to changes in paradigms but oblivious to our previous inflexibility once the paradigm has finally changed; Once convinced otherwise, we proceed to act as if we’d never been wrong.
 Or as Arthur Schopenhauer famously put it: “All truth passes through three stages: First, it is ridiculed; Second, it is violently opposed; and Third, it is accepted as self-evident.”
 In our stubbornness to recognize our previous misconception, in our lack of humbleness, if you will, we quickly conclude that whatever paradigm now stands should be set in stone.
 This behavior holds us back form letting go once a new vision is required, and from gaining the fluidity necessary to operate in an environment of constant change.
 And change, today more than ever, seems to be the only constant.

-Singularity University's Salim Ismail in his book Exponential Organizations defines the concept of a Iridium Moment (named after Motorola's failed investments in a satellite project of the same name) as a crucial strategic decision based on the wrong assumptions, and elaborates further: "By ironic coincidence, the extinction of the dinosaurs was revealed by an Iridium layer in rock formations; this time around, the destructive agent is an Information Comet.
-What if we are having another, collective Iridium Moment?
+Singularity University's Salim Ismail in his book Exponential Organizations defines the concept of an Iridium Moment (named after Motorola's failed investments in a satellite project of the same name) as a crucial strategic decision based on the wrong assumptions, and elaborates further: "By ironic coincidence, the extinction of the dinosaurs was revealed by an Iridium layer in rock formations; this time around, the destructive agent is an Information Comet.
+What if we are having another collective Iridium Moment?
 One that doesn't just involve a single giant corporation that has failed to recognise the revolutionary nature of technological change taking place around it, but an whole species — indeed the dominant species — of large corporations in the modern economy.
 What if they are all facing the same fate as Iridium?"